-- Provides fuel savings, reduction in road wear and less air polution due to fewer vehicles being on the road
+- Provides fuel savings, reduction in road wear, and less air pollution due to fewer vehicles being on the road.

-- Provides a trash and recyclable material drop-off location for citizens
+- Provides trash and recyclable material drop-off location for citizens.

-- Provides the opportunity to screeen incoming trash for such purposes as removing hazardous waste or recovering recyclables
+- Provides the opportunity to screen incoming trash for such purposes as removing hazardous waste or recovering recyclables.

-- While overall traffic is reduced, truck traffic in the immediate vicinity of the transfer station is increased.
-As such, waste transfer stations may benefit by being located in industrially zoned locations with easy access to major transportation routes.
+- While overall traffic is reduced, truck traffic near the transfer station is increased.
+As such, waste transfer stations may benefit from being located in industrially zoned locations with easy access to major transportation routes.